rakibulshamim/Junit-Demo-Project/README.md

 # Junit-Demo-Project

-A testing repository using Selenium to automate the Demo QA website(https://demoqa.com) and its suite of applications.
+A testing repository using Selenium and Junit to automate <a href="https://demoqa.com"> Demo QA</a> and its suite of applications.

 1. [Technology](#technology)
 2. [Prerequisites](#prerequisites)